 Thermodynamics

-Thermodynamics is the study of energy, heat, and work.
-It governs engines, power plants, refrigerators, and any system involving energy conversion.
+Thermodynamics studies energy, heat, and work.
+It governs engines, power plants, refrigerators, and any system that converts energy.

 Basic Concepts